Comment on Nuclear Fusion 66, 016012 (2026) and arXiv:2508.03561 by Richard Fitzpatrick, A Simple Model of Current Ramp-Up and Ramp-Down in Tokamaks: Poloidal flux and its evolution in tokamaks

 \subsection{Basic properties the poloidal flux}

-Although ignored by Fitzpatrick, fundamental properties of the poloidal flux and its evolution were illustrated in Figure \ref{fig: B}, from my article \cite{Boozer:flux}, and a simple application of Stokes' Theorem to Faraday's Law at the circular magnetic axis of tokamak was given just below that figure.
+Although ignored in the Nuclear Fusion paper \cite{Fitzpatrick:2026}, fundamental properties of the poloidal flux and its evolution were illustrated in Figure \ref{fig: B}, from the arXiv article \cite{Boozer:flux}.
+Just below that figure, the properties of the evolution of the poloidal flux enclosed by the circular magnetic axis of a tokamak were obtained by a simple application of Stokes' Theorem to Faraday's Law.

 The Faraday's Law result is

 The magnetic flux going down through the magnetic axis, which is a circle of radius $R_{ax}$ is

 integrated over the area enclosed by the axis.
 The loop voltage at the axis is